 With its pastel-painted buildings and important history, Charleston is one of the most idyllic cities in the U.S. The city dates back to the Colonial era (hence the fusion of Southern American, British, French, and Afro-Caribbean cultural influences), so there's plenty to do and see.
 Start at the Gibbes Museum of Art and then walk around the Battery, a Civil War landmark.
 Or, if you don't feel like walking, look into booking a horse-drawn carriage ride with a tour guide.

-Whether you want to shop, lounge in the sun, check out the colorful Art Deco architecture, enjoy Cuban cuisine, or art gallery hop, there's no shortage of excitement and beauty in this Sunshine State locale.
+Whether you want to shop, lounge in the sun, check out the colorful Art Deco architecture, enjoy Cuban cuisine, or art gallery hop, there's no shortage of excitement in this Sunshine State locale.
 As both a tropical paradise and a multicultural metropolis, Miami is brimming with opportunities and sites around every corner.
 Not to mention, it's easily one of the most beautiful and unique cities in the country.

 Next Southern City Stop: Sarasota and St. Petersburg, Florida